SaraiSLoz/Pacman2D/README.md

 Prototype of the Pacman videogame.
 The implementation was using data structures, algorithms and object-oriented programming (OOP).
 Developed in C++ using OpenGL.
-Contributors: Miguel Angel Edelman  y Christian Alberto Flores.
+Collaborators: Miguel Angel Edelman  y Christian Alberto Flores.